SonalRajurkar/CSE6060SNLP/README.md

 ## Exploring regional language
 In this nlp tasks were performed in marathi language.
 I performed tokenization, similarity, prediction of next words, vectorization in that.

+## Sentiment analysis movie review
+This python file contains the sentiment analysis performed on movie data.

+## Review doc
+This doc file contains review of 5 research papers on sentiment analysis.
+I have referred 5 papers and written the summary of those including all statistics and tables.

+## FSA
+This word file contains the finite state automata of adjectives in marathi language with examples.

 ### Support or Contact